Exploring the intersection of identity, community, and consciousness.

 I explore natural healing in all its forms through ceremonial and spiritual practices as well as gonzo anthropology, art, writing, and performance.
 I believe we are all lost souls seeking connection in a disconnected age, but I focus especially on the experiences I know best: those of the queer, trans, poly, neuro- and otherwise divergent from the mainstream mono-norm.
 We are not broken, sick, or stunted, as we have been told.
 On the contrary: Born into another culture, at another place and time, we might have been shamxn.
 We are natural mystics, storytellers, and shapeshifters, a necessary skill to navigate unpredictable environments and face threshold guardians; placing us at the vanguard for an era of unprecedented change.

-Process as practice
+Process as Practice

 I am an artist and mystic, first and foremost.
 I’ve spent my whole life exploring the world’s faiths, cultures, and traditions, focused on esoteric and natural healing, visionary, and artistic practices, including cuisine and other forms of performance.